Our Services

 Helpful Resources

-Teeth can shift at any age from normal aging, stopping a retainer, gum disease, grinding, tooth loss, or decay; an orthodontist can assess bite changes, new gaps or crowding, loose teeth, or a retainer that no longer fits and guide safe, medically approved options like retainers, clear aligners, braces, periodontal care first if disease is present, and night guards.
-There are several factors to consider; see the complete guidance below for key details that may change your next steps, including urgent red flags like swelling, severe pain, fever, or trauma, plus prevention tips and when to start with dental or periodontal treatment before moving teeth.
+Teeth can shift at any age due to normal aging, stopping retainer use, gum disease, grinding, tooth loss, or decay.
+An orthodontist can evaluate bite changes, new gaps or crowding, loose teeth, or a retainer that no longer fits, then recommend medically approved options such as retainers, clear aligners, braces, night guards, or periodontal treatment first if gum disease is present.

 An orthodontist specializes in diagnosing and treating problems related to tooth alignment and jaw positioning.
 If your bite feels different, your retainer no longer fits, or your teeth appear crooked, an orthodontist can help determine the cause and recommend safe, medically approved next steps.